interactivereport/scRNAsequest/README.md

 ## 1. Installation

-We provide two installation methods for scRNASequest.
-The first one uses [Conda](https://docs.conda.io/en/latest/) and the second one uses [Docker](https://www.docker.com/).
+We provide two methods to install scRNASequest.
+The first one uses [Conda](https://docs.conda.io/en/latest/), and the second one uses [Docker](https://www.docker.com/).
 We have tested both methods on Linux servers; however, if you are a Mac user, please use the Docker method.

 ### 1.1 Installation using Conda